Tennessee Labor Laws Guide

 Upon termination of employment, employees and their dependents may elect to continue their health insurance through the Consolidated Omnibus Budget Reconciliation Act (COBRA) law.

 Eligible employees are those who are already participating in the state’s group health, dental, or vision program.
+Moreover, there are several qualifying events for COBRA, such as:

 Under COBRA, employees may extend their health insurance for up to 36 months.